smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

     }
 }

-pub struct VariantC { some_private_field: u32 }
+pub struct VariantA {
+    some_field: u32,
+    // This is private, so it's fine to reference the external library's error type
+    source: http::uri::InvalidUri
+}

+impl VariantA {
+    fn some_field(&self) -> u32 {
+        self.some_field
+    }
+}
 ```

-When the error variants have a source, the `Error::source` method must be implemented to return that source.
+Error variants that contain a source must return it from the `Error::source` method.
 The `source` implementation _should not_ use the catch all (`_`) match arm, as this makes it easy to miss
 adding a new error variant's source at a later date.